Emil Kolben: Biography

 The company produced large electrotechnical systems such as hydro-electric power stations, locomotives and machines.
 Used technologies and equipment were much above standards of the time – for example instead of using a centralized power source and mechanical transmitters the machines were fitted with electrical engines.

 In 1921 the company merged with another engineering company "Českomoravská strojírna" into "Českomoravská-Kolben a. s.".
 In 1927 it merged with "A. s. strojírny" (formerly "Breitfeld & Daněk") into "Českomoravská-Kolben-Daněk", the ČKD.
 Kolben had served as the director until 1939.
 The company produced a wide array of electrotechnic and engineering systems and also complete industrial plants. ČKD employed up to 15,000 people.

 Kolben also founded two other companies: "Pražská továrna na káble" in Prague-Hostivař (power cables) and "Pražská elektroinstalační společnost" in Prague-Hloubětín (wiring systems).
 He published dozens of articles, mostly about electrotechnic and engineering.

-Immediately after the occupation of Czechoslovakia by the Nazis (1939) Kolben was recalled from his position as the director (March 16) and later imprisoned in the concentration camp Theresienstadt.
+Immediately after the occupation of Czechoslovakia by Nazi-Germany (1939) Kolben was recalled from his position as the director (16 March) and later imprisoned in the Theresienstadt concentration camp.
 He died there abandoned and exhausted.
 Almost all members of his family were imprisoned; 26 of them were killed by the Germans.
-His grandson Jindřich (b.
-1926) survived.
+His grandson Jindřich (born 1926) survived.

 ČKD was heavily damaged during the last days of World War II.
 It later employed up to 50,000 people and was known mainly for locomotives and trams.
 Mismanagement during the new free-market era (1990s) and technological delay accumulated during previous decades resulted in bankruptcy in 1998 and a massive reduction in production.

+Legacy and honours

+A notable street in Prague that connects the districts of Vysočany and Hloubětín is named Kolbenova after Emil Kolben.
+The nearby Prague Metro station is named Kolbenova after the street.